AS/A Level Computer Science

 1-2 years

-AS/A Level Computer ScienceFull-time (Further Education)
+AS/A Level Computer ScienceSchool Leavers

-Applying for more than one A Level?
 You can apply from this page and you will have the opportunity to add your additional A Level subjects at the end of the application process.
+You can find the A Level subject grid to make your choices on our main A Level page.

 Please note: We recommend that you have access to a laptop or Chromebook to enable coursework to be completed digitally at home.
 There is a dedicated IT Digital Inclusion fund to support those learners who do not have a digital device and are unable to purchase one.